An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{Coupled-cluster calculations through an interface to Cc4s}

 Cc4s is an open-source code~\cite{Cc4s-code} that implements quantum-chemistry methods~\cite{Moller1934,Bartlett07,Furche2008} for solving the many-electron Schr\"{o}dinger equation.
-The code is designed for periodic systems~\cite{Gruber2018}, but it also supports atoms and molecules.
-The workflow for computing the electron correlation energy is shown in \cref{fig:workflow_cc4s}.
-It consists of (i) reference \gls{hf} calculations, (ii) computing the Coulomb vertex and band energies, and (iii) the correlation-energy calculation using the \gls{rpa}, second-order M{\o}ller-Plesset perturbation theory (MP2), the \gls{cc} method considering single and double excitations (CCSD) or beyond by considering triple excitations perturbatively in the CCSD(T) method.
-We implemented steps (i) and (ii) in \exciting, and use the interface to Cc4s that carries away step (iii).
-This workflow has already been used in proof-of-principle calculations~\cite{Grueneis2026}.
+Although the code is designed for periodic systems~\cite{Gruber2018}, it also supports the calculation of atoms and molecules.
+The workflow for computing the electron correlation energy is shown in \cref{fig:workflow_cc4s} and consists of the following three computational steps: (i) a reference \gls{hf} calculation, (ii) a calculation of the Coulomb vertex and band energies, and (iii) a calculation of the correlation-energy using \gls{rpa}, second-order M{\o}ller-Plesset perturbation theory (MP2), the \gls{cc} method considering single and double excitations (CCSD), or going beyond by considering triple excitations perturbatively in the CCSD(T) method.
+Steps (i) and (ii) are implemented in \exciting, and using the interface to Cc4s, performs step (iii).
+This workflow has been used in proof-of-principle calculations reproducing the complete-basis limit of small finite systems~\cite{Grueneis2026}.

-\subsection{Transport calculation through an interface to \bftt{elphbolt}}
+\subsection{Transport calculation through an interface to elphbolt}

 The open-source software elphbolt~\cite{Protik2022a} solves the coupled \glspl{bte} with the aid of Wannier-Fourier interpolation. \exciting has the capability of computing \glspl{mlwf}, phonons, and \gls{epc} constants.
 It thus allows for the export of the localized real-space representations of the electronic Hamiltonian, the dynamical matrices, and \gls{epc} matrix elements, which are then used as an input for elphbolt calculations.
+This interface complements a direct implementation of transport properties \cite{Caruso2019} based on Ref. \cite{Scheidemantel2003}.